Interpolation-Based GR(1) Assumptions Refinement: Interpolation-Based Synthesis

-The proof is in the Appendix.
-In the case a fully-separable interpolant is not generated from which $\mathcal{T}(I_u)$ can be constructed, the algorithm returns $\false$ as its candidate assumption.
+In the case a fully-separable interpolant is not generated from which $\mathcal{T}(I)$ can be constructed, the algorithm returns $\false$ as its candidate assumption.
 Otherwise, the approach proceeds to step (\iv) (function \textbf{ExtractDisjuncts}, line~\ref{lalg:ExtractDisjuncts}) producing the candidate refinements by negating (\ref{eq:InterpolantTranslation}) and extracting the disjuncts in the resulting formula:

-Each disjunct above is a GR(1) candidate assumption which, by Theorem~\ref{th:soundness}, ensures the exclusion of the counterplay $\pi_C$ from the models of the assumptions.
+Each disjunct above is a GR(1) candidate assumption which, by Theorem~\ref{th:soundness}, ensures the exclusion of the counterplay $r_\counterstrategy$ from the models of the assumptions.